yourdevkalki/arbitrum-vibekit/README.md

 Welcome to Vibekit, the polyglot toolkit for vibe coding smart, autonomous DeFi agents that vibe with the blockchain.
 Whether you're automating trades, managing liquidity, or integrating with on-chain and off-chain data, Vibekit makes it effortless and fun.

 At its core, Vibekit uses the Model Context Protocol (MCP) to standardize how agents connect with tools and data.
-It also includes built-in Agent-to-Agent (A2A) integration, so the agents can easily work together.
+It also includes built-in Agent2Agent (A2A) integration, so the agents can easily work together.
 Vibekit also works smoothly with popular frameworks like Eliza and LangGraph, just add our MCP tools to your existing agents and watch them level up with DeFi superpowers!

 Here's an overview of how everything fits together: